-In many themes, vehicles can take centre stage of the action - exhibiting personality quirks and dramatically affecting the outcome of a story.
+In many themes vehicles can take centre stage of the action, exhibit personality quirks, and dramatically affecting the outcome of a story.
 However, at heart, it is the decisions made by the players that ultimately dictate the direction of the story.
-Vehicles will generally act in a supporting role as a backdrop and/or scenery providing Trait bonuses to player characters' Foundation Traits in Challenges.
+Vehicles will generally act in a supporting role as backdrop and scenery providing Trait bonuses to player characters' Foundation Traits in Challenges.